venkovic/py-lanczos-restart-strategies/README.tex.md

 Observations :

 Ghost (repeating) eigenvalues appear when no reorthogonalization is applied.

+Memory requirements increase with m.
+Restart becomes necessary.